VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 * Each `accountID` and `projectID` is identified by an arbitrary 32-bit integer in the range `[0 ..
 2^32)`.
 If `projectID` is missing, then it is automatically assigned to `0`.
 It is expected that other information about tenants such as auth tokens, tenant names, limits, accounting, etc. is stored in a separate relational database.
-This database must be managed by a separate service sitting in front of VictoriaMetrics cluster.
+This database must be managed by a separate service sitting in front of VictoriaMetrics cluster such as [vmauth](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmauth/README.md).
+[Contact us](mailto:info@victoriametrics.com) if you need help with creating such a service.

 * Tenants are automatically created when the first data point is written into the given tenant.